bsc-pm/nanos6/README.md

 Currently, Nanos6 offers different policies when handling CPUs through the `cpumanager.policy` configuration variable:
 * `cpumanager.policy = "idle"`: Activates the `idle` policy, in which idle threads halt on a blocking condition, while not consuming CPU cycles.
 * `cpumanager.policy = "busy"`: Activates the `busy` policy, in which idle threads continue spinning and never halt, consuming CPU cycles.
+* `cpumanager.policy = "hybrid"`: Activates the `hybrid` policy, in which idle threads spin for a specific number of iterations before halting on a blocking condition.
+The number of iterations is controlled by the `cpumanager.busy_iters` configuration variable, which defaults to 5000 iterations.
 * `cpumanager.policy = "lewi"`: If DLB is enabled, activates the LeWI policy.
 Similarly to the idle policy, in this one idle threads lend their CPU to other runtimes or processes.
 * `cpumanager.policy = "greedy"`: If DLB is enabled, activates the `greedy` policy, in which CPUs from the process' mask are never lent, but allows acquiring and lending external CPUs.
 * `cpumanager.policy = "default"`: Fallback to the default implementation.
-If DLB is disabled, this policy falls back to the `idle` policy, while if DLB is enabled it falls back to the `lewi` policy.
+If DLB is disabled, this policy falls back to the `hybrid` policy, while if DLB is enabled it falls back to the `lewi` policy.

 ## Throttle